-If you’re like the 78%11 of parents surveyed in Fidelity’s College Savings Indicator research, you don’t want to burden your kids with college loans.
+If you’re like the 78%7 of parents surveyed in Fidelity’s College Savings Indicator (CSI) research, you don’t want to burden your kids with college loans.
 What’s the solution?
 “Many parents are getting creative about college funding and asking their kids to share more responsibility,” says Bernhardt.
-According to the CSI, 46% of parents surveyed will ask their kids to pay for some of their college expenses, while 57% of parents will have their kids work part time during their college years.12
+According to the CSI, 43% of parents surveyed will ask their kids to pay for some of their college expenses, while 54% of parents will have their kids work part time during their college years.8

-For other solutions, 27% of parents surveyed said they may ask their kids to work harder to graduate in fewer semesters, as a way to cut college costs.
-Also, more than 49% of parents surveyed said they would think about having their child live at home and commute to school, and encourage them to attend a public college or university.13
+For other solutions, 23% of parents surveyed said they may ask their kids to work harder to graduate in fewer semesters, as a way to cut college costs.
+Also, 50% of parents surveyed said they would think about having their child live at home and commute to school, and 40% encourage them to attend a public college or university.9

 Of course, one of the biggest things you can do is start saving early and potentially save more effectively for college.
 Interestingly, while the economy has put a damper on many types of saving, the CSI indicated that today’s parents are “still taking positive steps toward saving for their child’s education.”
-In fact, in 2012, 66% of parents surveyed had started saving for college, up from 58% in 2007.
-And, of those saving, 36% are invested in a dedicated college savings account such as a 529 plan, up from 26% in 2007.14
+In fact, in 2013, an all-time high of 69% of parents surveyed had started saving for college, up from 58% in 2007.
+And, of those saving, 37% are invested in a dedicated college savings account such as a 529 plan, up from 26% in 2007.10

 Still, just as college costs have to fit your family budget, they also need to coexist with your retirement savings plans.
 “Fidelity’s point of view is that retirement savings should take priority over college saving,” says Bernhardt.
 “With college, you have some flexibility with financing, but you can’t borrow money for retirement.”

-As with any investment, your child’s college choice—to whatever extent possible—should be a rational rather than an emotional decision only.
-Carefully consider several important factors, including interests, goals, and “fit” in light of the long-term benefits and costs of any particular college education.
+As with any investment, your child’s college choice—to the extent possible—should be a holistic decision based on facts, but one that still reflects emotional considerations.
+Carefully consider several important factors, including interests, goals, and “fit,” in light of the long-term benefits and costs of any particular college education.
 College is a significant investment.
 Do some smart, educated shopping to help your child start his or her career on the right foot.